-The Officer of Public Safety is committed to providing a safe and secure learning environment.
-Our staff serve the college community with courtesy, pride, dependability and sensitivity.
+The Office of Public Safety is committed to providing a safe and secure learning environment.
+Our staff serve the college community with courtesy, pride, dependability, and sensitivity.
 The office is committed to building collaborative partnerships for the benefit of the entire polity.

-The Office of Public Safety, located in Pinkney Hall, operates 24 hours a day, seven days a week, year round.
+The Office of Public Safety, located in Pinkney Hall, operates 24 hours a day, seven days a week, year-round.
 There is always an officer on duty who will respond to calls for assistance.
 Our officers do not carry firearms, and additional patrol personnel are assigned to work during times of increased activity on campus.

 The Office of Public Safety can only be effective in maintaining safety and security on campus if it has the cooperation and assistance of all members of the campus community.
-It is in your interest to be aware of security problems and to aid us in crime prevention.
+In the spirit of a "whole community" approach, it is in your interest to be aware of security problems and to aid us in crime prevention.
 By practicing basic safety and security precautions, each of us will help make St. John's College a safer place to live and to learn.
 We encourage you to join us in our efforts to provide a safe and sound environment for all.
-It is therefore imperative to immediately report all criminal offenses to the St. John's Office of Public Safety, the assistant dean, or the director of student services.